 The term artificial intelligence is often used to describe machines (or computers) that mimic cognitive functions associated with the human mind.
 Capabilities can include learning, language comprehension, sensory capabilities, decision-making and problem solving.

-AI and data form one of our ambitions in our Engage2025 strategic plan
+AI and data form one of our ambitions

 Increased use of AI and data across the business means we can improve our customers’ experience, make our networks smarter and become more efficient and agile.